MartinWie/PassGen/README.md

 ## Todo's

-- Fix the on click animation of the regen button(probably let it spin while loading)
-    - Add helper (onEvent(Event enum like click for attributes[....) and JS code)
 - Implement share functionality
     - Come up with a proper target for the post(popup or toast or link below(probably this one))
     - copy the link to the clipboard